 Mass amnesia = 100% happiness

 The main characters in the novel notice this mass amnesia that is counter-balanced by the people’s almost unnatural levels of happiness and placid acceptance of their “90% free” status and the censorship and “one-party democratic dictatorship” of the Chinese Communist Party.
 Suspecting that something weird is going on, and, each one for their own personal reasons, they kidnap a high-ranking party official and make him talk.
 The last 30 pages of the book is his explanation of what happened, and it makes for unsettling reading, to say the least.
-On the one hand, it sounds like a fantastical resolution to the mystery, on the other hand, Koonchun describes it – including the typical party-rhetoric – so well it appears conceivable.
+On the one hand, it sounds like a fantastical resolution to the mystery, on the other hand, Chan describes it – including the typical party-rhetoric – so well that it seems conceivable.
 And this is also where the novel’s very brief and factual ending perhaps falls short.
 It is a bare 16 lines.
 But then one cannot imagine any other ending: they kidnapped the head honcho.
 They are in a no-win situation.
 Their lives are over.

 This bargain – expounded on in the novel – combined with the removal of information about the period, and the Chinese people’s idealism, allowed the government to crack down after the financial crash of 2011: